snusun/MCA-Team1/PrivacyPolicy.md

 This privacy policy governs your use of the mobile application "Aganada (아가나다)" (later referred to as "application") for Android, created by _Jaehyoung Park_, _Jongsun Yun_, _Hyunsoo Kim_ and _Sunyoung Hwang_ as a project for the Mobile Computing and Applications course of Seoul National University.
 It describes our policies and procedures on the collection, usage and disclosure of your information when you use the service and tells you about your privacy rights.
 We use your personal data to provice our service.
 By using our application, you are agreeing to the usage of your information.
-Aganada is an open source Android application, whose source code can be found on GitHub (link) under the MIT license.
+Aganada is an open source Android application, whose source code can be found on GitHub ([LINK TO GITHUB PAGE](https://github.com/snusun/MCA-Team1/tree/deploy )) under the MIT license.

 ## Information Obtained, Used, Retained and Shared
 ### User Provided Information